eosnetworkfoundation/docs/docs/96_faq/index.md

 Finality of a transaction can be determined when the transaction ID is part of an irreversible block.

-For more information on the EOSIO consensus model, see [Consensus Protocol.](https://developers.eos.io/welcome/v2.2/protocol/consensus_protocol/)
+For more information on the Antelope consensus model, see [Consensus Protocol.](https://developers.eos.io/welcome/v2.2/protocol/consensus_protocol/)

 ### How to reliably determine when to do a transaction retry?